China Facts and Information

 Unlike other countries, white is used for mourning instead of black.
 Interesting.

 Guess how chopsticks were invented?
-Well historians believe that as the Chinese population grew, people had to save cooking fuel.
-So they chopped food into small pieced so they would cook quicker, and these bite sized little pieces didn’t need knives…enter chopsticks.
-Wow.
+Well historians believe that as the Chinese population grew, people had to save fuel for cooking.

 According to legend, tea was discovered by the Chinese emperor Shennong in 2737 B.C.